Job Interview Question: "Why Did You Go Back to School?"

+Explain How Unrelated Studies Have Helped You to Develop Relevant Skills.
 For example, as a candidate, you might state that you’re currently in school to study anthropology for intellectual stimulation because you’re intrigued by different cultures.
 This interest could be applicable in a variety of ways for many positions, and you should try to highlight these if you can.

 In addition, any course of study is going to enhance certain skills that are applicable in most positions.
-You can discuss how your research and communications skills have developed while taking courses, and how they’ll enhance your ability to do the job.
+You can discuss how your research and communication skills have developed while taking courses, and how they’ll enhance your ability to do the job.

-It’s important to explain your reasons for going back to school while assuring the interviewer that you’re not going to change your mind again if you get hired for the current job.
-In addition, you’ll need to explain how your study schedule might affect your work schedule or how you can finish your education while working the new job.
+Don’t Leave the Interviewer Wondering About Your Schedule: If you’re currently enrolled in school, be ready to explain how you’ll manage your studies and your professional responsibilities.
+You’ll need to explain how your study schedule might affect your work schedule or how you can finish your education while working the new job.